mdemichele/Simple-Resume/_posts/2021-06-22-what-is-object-oriented-programming.md

 title: "What is Object Oriented Programming?"
 category: Technical Essays
 ---
-Recently, I’ve been trying to wrap my head around the basic concepts of object-oriented programming.

-These next few posts will be an attempt to write down some of the things I’ve been learning on my journey to understand OOP.
-I’ll try to keep updating this series as I learn more.

 In this article, I first want to define a few simple things.

-What Exactly is Object Oriented Programming?
+What Exactly is Object Oriented Programming (OOP)?

 According to Oracle.com,